MCT-master/mct-master.github.io/_posts_draft/2020-07-01-GenderHCI-For-Music.md

 excerpt: "This dissertation looks into investigating the design of hardware for audio and music which is commonly associated with the term ‘music technology’ under the aspect of Gender-HCI, studies on science and technology as well as design research."
-Keywords: Audio interfaces, musical interfaces, Gender HCI, Inclusion, Pluralism, WoNoMute, DMI, Interaction Design
+Keywords: NIME, Audio interfaces, musical interfaces, Gender HCI, Inclusion, Pluralism, WoNoMute, DMI, Interaction Design
 ---